Ramezani-07/fzj-kg-pipeline/README.md

 - **GitHub contributor list reflects commit activity only.** Team members who contribute through issues, reviews, or project management without committing code will not appear in the contributors endpoint.

----

-## What a Production Version Would Add

-- **Pydantic validation models** for type-safe validation of each record before graph insertion — mirroring the HKG's own processing layer.
-- **Apache Airflow orchestration** for scheduled weekly runs with retry logic, task isolation, and monitoring dashboards.
-- **PostgreSQL persistence** of the raw API responses, enabling re-mapping when the data model evolves without re-harvesting all sources.
-- **Incremental harvesting** using GitHub's `since` parameter (commits) and DataCite's `updated` date filter to reduce weekly pipeline execution time.
-- **SSSOM mapping files** to document the DataCite → schema.org field mappings as machine-readable, shareable artefacts — as planned in the HKG roadmap.
-- **Graph quality monitoring** via SPARQL-based consistency probes run post-assembly to detect structural anomalies and entity duplication.

----

 ## Project Structure